 Make Your Own Bedbug Repellant

 - In a spray bottle, take 10–20 drops of eucalyptus essential oil and add a little warm water.
-You can also add a few drops of lemon essential oil if you like.
-Spray on mattresses and bedding to eliminate bedbugs.
+You can

 - Add eucalyptus oil to your laundry detergent and wash your sheets with it to get rid of dust mites and bedbugs.
 Avoid this if you have small children, though.
 Eucalyptus essential oil is very strong and should not be used, even in diluted form, on children under two years of age.
 It can cause respiratory distress in children.14